R4DDER5/CZ/project-scope.md

 I would initially propose to have 3 working environments.
 This would involve a Development Environment (DEV), a Staging Environment (STAGE) and a Live Environment (LIVE).
 All this environments should have a repository for version control in place.
 All initial development would take place in the DEV environment, when ready the work would move to the STAGE environment for more rigorous and thorough testing.
 Once the testing is complete and we have had the sign off that testing is complete and satisfactory, it would then move to the LIVE environment.
 If any problems are encountered at any point, work would move back to the DEV environment and then once again moved to STAGE for testing.
 Nothing would move to LIVE until everyone is completely happy for this to proceed.
 __3. Core Functionality - Forms__
 Forms and the appropriate form builder provide the basis for forms, screening forms, tests and contracts so extra development time needs to be allocated to ensure this process is correct and this therefore needs to take priority in development.
-__4. Site Design and Content Entry__
+__4. Core Functionality - Tests, Screening, Contracts__
 Once the site design is completed and signed off, content provided to us will be entered onto the site pages.
 This will include text and pictures for each page to be created with the initial setup, along with meta data.
 __5. Develop External Integration__
-External reports, distribution and shipping and Printing
-__6. Checkout Payment Integration__
-Multiple payment options will be setup including Paypal, GoCardless and others to be confirmed.
-The entire shop experience shall be fully tested from general browsing through to product selection, checkout purchase and delivery notification.
+External integration of job boards and pychometric testing
+__6. Document Upload and Storage__
+Incorporate CDN secure encryption and secure access of any uploaded documents.
 __7. Browser and Compatibility Testing__
 The site will be tested to make sure it works with a wide selection of browsers and to ensure it does not break when viewed on mobile devices or tablets.
 __8. Data Collection__
-A data collection pop-up invitation to the general mailing list as well as auto cart abandonment detection, general marketing and surveys. contact email and forms will be set up and tested.
+All data collection analysis needs to be tested such as notifications of when emails sent, candidates have logged onto sites, tests, forms and contracts are completed.

 ## Deliverables and Components

 ### Deliverables
 1. Build Core Functionality
-We will need to prioritise building the e-commerce and LIFO reporting as urgent.
+We will need to prioritise building the form features intially as so many other components depend on them.
 Other features need the ability to be switched on and off when required as the project progresses.
-2. E-commerce site Design
+2. Portal site design
-Following the design being sent by the designer, one round of editing will be allowed before digital sign off is required to move forward to building the site.
-3. Report/Email/Marketing branding needs to be appropriate to ALIVE and its products/services
+Replicate existing client site templates.
+3. Reporting on all aspects of system functionality
-4. Ensure shipping and printing is working correctly  .
+4. Ensure third party data connections can be monitored and are working correctly  .
 5. Draft version of site, once all relevant content for the site we have been provided and applicable feature built this will be loaded in and testing can begin.
 Digital sign off will be required before deploying to the Live Site.
-6. Final version of site
-Relevant training will be conducted on features of site.
+6. Final version of site with relevant training that will be conducted on features and administration of the site.
-7. Report building process reviewed, appointment booking and live feeds developed.
-Further integration with internal and external systems.
+7. Plan any additional phase 2 requirements.

 ### Components